We may earn income from links in this post. Please read this Disclosure for details.

 Where Exactly is Minervino di Lecce?

 By now, you’re probably wondering where exactly the town of Minervino di Lecce is located.
-It’s situated southwest of Otranto in Puglia on the Adriatic Coast of eastern Salento Peninsula, the “heel” of the “boot” of Italy .
+It’s situated southwest of Otranto in Puglia on the Adriatic Coast of eastern Salento Peninsula, the “heel” of the “boot” of Italy.
+It’s the perfect addition to a Puglia road trip that includes the white villages such as Locotorondo in the north.

 Here’s a list of the best things to do in Minervino di Lecce:

-1. Time Travel to the Bronze Age at the Standing Stones of Dolmen di Scuzi
+1. Time Travel to the Bronze Age at the Standing Stones of Dolmen di Scusi

 What exactly are dolmen and menhir?
 Dolmen are ancient megalithic constructions made of large blocks of stone and entrances.
 Menhir are tall standing stones.
 Puglia is the only region of Italy where dolmen and menhir are widespread.
 There are at least 23 major sites and hundreds of monuments, with more being discovered regularly.